How to Optimize Content for AI Overviews

 Can I make sure a page appears in an AI Overview?

 No. A page can be eligible without being selected.
-Focus on making the page indexable, snippet-eligible, useful, clearly structured, and easy to cite.
+Focus on making the page indexable, eligible for previews, useful, clearly structured, and easy to understand.

 Should I create a new page or refresh an existing page for AI search visibility?

 Refresh an existing page when it already serves the right intent but has buried answers, thin sections, stale facts, weak internal links, or unclear examples.
-Create a new page only when the intent is genuinely different.
+Create a new page only when the search job, audience, or workflow is genuinely different.

 Can Page Refresh AI measure AI Overview traffic directly?